DEVedwinivan/SimpleProjects/README.md

 # SimpleProjects
 All easy projects I do

-they will find projects from python, php, etc.
+they will find projects from python